Tommy Duckworth: Departure (2013)

 In August 2013, show producers discovered that Fountain had posted a number inappropriate and foul-mouthed rap videos online through YouTube, using the alias "The Phantom", which included references about rape.
 Fountain was suspended by the show with immediate effect, and a meeting was held with Fountain and the producers to discuss his unlikely future, in which he was informed that his contract had been terminated.
-Fountain then spoke out about his sacking, stating that he was "deeply sorry" and "mortified" for his colleagues and employers, and apologised for the embarrassment he had caused.
+Fountain subsequently spoke out about his sacking, stating that he was "deeply sorry" and "mortified" for his colleagues and employers, and apologised for the embarrassment he had caused.

 Fountain made his final ever appearance as Tommy on 13 October 2013, before his character received an off-screen departure ten days afterwards, with Tommy leaving for a new life in the Canary Islands, after his on-screen girlfriend Tina McIntyre (Michelle Keegan) moved in her ex-boyfriend David Platt (portrayed by Jack P. Shepherd) into their flat.
 Fountain was then out of work for three years after his sacking, though returned to television screens in 2016.